fullboar/ns-mobile-wallet/README.md

 5. Follow the steps in the [Developer Guide](DEVELOPER.md)

 # Overall Architecture
-How BC Wallet Mobile App fits in a larger picture?
+How NS Wallet Mobile App fits in a larger picture?

 ![](<./docs/BCWallet_Architecture.png>)